-I’m a plant molecular biologist at the University of Madison-Wisconsin.
+I’m a plant molecular biologist at the University of Liège (Belgium).
 After a master degree in Biochemistry, Molecular and Cellular Biology at the University of Liège (Belgium), I completed a Ph.D. thesis on the genetic mechanisms controlling the flowering time of Arabidopsis at the whole-plant scale, including roots.
 In parallel to my bench work, I initiated the development of FLOR-ID, a curated and interactive database summarizing the accumulated knowledge about the onset of reproductive development in Arabidopsis thaliana.
-I currently work as a Postdoc at the University of Wisconsin-Madison, in Prof. Amasino’s lab, where I study the genetic pathways regulating the onset of flowering in Brachypodium distachyon, a model grass species closely related to wheat, barley, and oats.
+I subsequently performed a fruitful postdoc at the University of Wisconsin-Madison], in Prof. Amasino’s lab, where I studied the genetic pathways regulating the onset of flowering in Brachypodium distachyon, a model grass species closely related to wheat, barley, and oats.
 I then returned to the University of Liège where I pursue the study of the genetic basis of flowering time in Pooideae through an F.R.S.-FNRS research grant.